privacyguides/privacyguides.org/docs/basics/passwords-overview.en.md

 [List of recommended password managers](../passwords.md){ .md-button }

-!!!
-Warning "Don't place your passwords and TOTP tokens inside the same password manager"
+!!! warning "Don't place your passwords and TOTP tokens inside the same password manager"

     When using TOTP codes as [multi-factor authentication](../multi-factor-authentication.md), the best security practice is to keep your TOTP codes in a [separate app](../multi-factor-authentication.md#authenticator-apps).